-Lifetime on Cooktop Gas Burners, Cooktop Electric Elements and Oven Door Glass
+Lifetime on Oven Door Glass

-FOR AS LONG AS IT IS USED from the date of sale, a free replacement will be supplied for a defective cooktop gas burner, cooktop electric element or oven door glass.
-If the defect appears within the first year, a new burner, element or door glass will be installed at no charge.
-If the defect appears after the first year, a new burner, element or door glass will be supplied but not installed at no charge.
-This Lifetime warranty covers only the burner, element or door glass, and does not apply to any other related component or mechanism.
-You are responsible for the labor cost of burner or element installation after the first year from the date of sale.
+FOR AS LONG AS IT IS USED from the date of sale, free replacement glass will be supplied for defective oven door glass^{}.
+If the defect appears within the first year, new door glass will be installed at no charge.
+If the defect appears after the first year, new door glass will be supplied but not installed at no charge.
+This Lifetime warranty covers only the door glass, and does not apply to any other related component or mechanism.
+You are responsible for the labor cost of door glass installation after the first year from the date of sale.
+Defects must be verified by a Sears authorized service representative.